thecodecousins/thecodecousins/CONTRIBUTE.md

----
-title: 'Contribution Guide to TheCodeCousins'
+# Contribution Guide to TheCodeCousins
-author: 'from TheCodeCousins team with love'
----

 First of all, thank you for sharing your ideas, knowledge, opinions 🎉🎉 You are awesome and we love you 😍😍